alecchendev/alecchendev.github.io/content/blog/update-2024-12-31/index.md

 effort from the teacher to create a bunch of extra questions for each bit of knowledge, e.g. for review, a diagnostic exam, second chances when completing or retrying a module.
 I estimated it'd be about 15-30 questions per thing, and it turns out that [math academy has a similar estimate, and they actually just make them all by hand](https://www.justinmath.com/how-math-academy-creates-its-knowledge-graph/).
+I think the reality is there's not really a great shortcut to this, but that's okay.
+I'll continue to experiment with some sort of tools to make it easier, but for now I just gotta lay bricks.

 ## Math Academy and the goal of noobular